stanford-esrg/retina/examples/log_conn/README.md

-# Connection log
+# Connection Logger

-Demonstrates logging all connection records to a file.
+Demonstrates logging connection records to a file.

 ### Build and run
 ```